RickGelhausen/RiboReport/README.md

 ### venn_diagram.py
 Parameters:
-- input_df (-i) .cvs containing the list of true positive genes of 4 tools
+- input_df (-i) .cvs containing the list of true positive genes for the used tools
-- save_path (-o) path to where the Venn diagramm should be saved
+- save_path (-o) path where the Venn diagramm will be saved
 - name_folder (-n) name of the result folder of the investigated set.
-It will be paced into the file name to make the file name unique.
+It will be used in the file name to make it unique.
-- coverage_percent (-c) percent of overlap cutoff that was used to determine the true positves.
-It will be paced into the file name to make the file name unique.
+- coverage_percent (-c) percentage of overlap cutoff that was used to determine the true positves.
+It will be used in the file name to make it unique

 Output:
-- venn_diagram.pdf a 4 Venn diagram higliting overlapping predictions of the tool.
+- venn_diagram.pdf -> a 4 Venn diagram highlighting overlapping predictions of the tool.

-This script will generate a 4 Venn diagram for the overlap of true positive predicted genes of the 4 inverstigated tools.
+This script will generate a 4 Venn diagram for the overlap of true positive predicted genes of the 4 investigated tools.